We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Much of the book was set up in a way that the authors would pose a question, give the previous answers or interpretations of it, explain why they were wrong, and then give their answer or the correct answer to the question that was posed.
 It was a very helpful way to write many of the essays included in the book.
 I would recommend this book to anyone interested in late antiquity as it is very well done.
 A bit of prior knowledge about antiquity, Rome, and Constantinople would be helpful in understanding many of the people and things the authors talk about in the book, but they do a good enough job at explaining things that most people with even a basic understanding could follow what is being said.

 Criddle, A. (2016, May 13).
 Two Romes: Rome and Constantinople in Late Antiquity (Oxford Studies in Late Antiquity).
-Ancient History Encyclopedia.
+World History Encyclopedia.
 Retrieved from https://www.ancient.eu/review/137/

 Criddle, Alex.
 "Two Romes: Rome and Constantinople in Late Antiquity (Oxford Studies in Late Antiquity)."
-Ancient History Encyclopedia.
+World History Encyclopedia.
 Last modified May 13, 2016. https://www.ancient.eu/review/137/.

 Criddle, Alex.
 "Two Romes: Rome and Constantinople in Late Antiquity (Oxford Studies in Late Antiquity)."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 13 May 2016.
+World History Encyclopedia.
+World History Encyclopedia, 13 May 2016.
 Web.
-27 Jun 2019.
+27 Feb 2021.